brendanjohnharris/SpatiotemporalMotifs.jl/README.md

 In this section we walk through the order in which `scripts/calculations/*` should be run, dealing with `scripts/plots` in [Section 2](#2.-plotting-results).
 Each script can be run as `julia +1.10.10 -t auto <path to script>` or, on Linux, `chmod u+x <path to script>` followed by executing `<path to script>`; ensure you have added the v1.10.10 (current LTS) channel to your [`juliaup`](https://github.com/JuliaLang/juliaup) installation.
 Please hover over the header links to see the file name for each script.

+> [!NOTE]
+> This project uses a mix of multithreading, local process-based parallelism (via `Distributed.jl`), and distributed computing (via `USydClusters.jl`).
+Threading and process-based parallelism are enabled by default, provided Julia is started with multiple threads.
+Process-based parallelism is disabled by default, unless you set `ENV["SM_CLUSTER"]=true`, in which case all calls to `USydClusters.Physics.addprocs()` should be substituted with a similar method for your cluster manager.

 #### [Selecting sessions](scripts/calculations/session_selection.jl)